Yoga injuries? Yes, it’s possible.

 In the article they listed the worst of yoga injuries from a WORLDWIDE study of yoga in 2009 and found a total of 734 (I added them together) serious injuries.
 I don’t know what that number would rise to compared to the 2006 numbers above, which were limited to the US and included more than just serious injuries.

 There is something else that is underlying all of this in my opinion.
-It is the perceived purpose of asana.
+And that, is the perceived purpose of asana.
 Is it exercise?
 Is it therapy?
-Is it a spiritual practice?
+Or, is it a spiritual practice?
 The worldwide winner seems to be that it is therapeutic exercise.
-The idea being that you can do yoga to heal your injuries.
+The idea is that you can do yoga to heal your injuries.
 This certainly isn’t completely false.
 In fact, practicing yoga asana may very well get rid of a number of injuries or physical issues that you have.
 I wonder why there weren’t any statistics or interviews with people who have actually gotten better from doing yoga?
-Probably too many people to interview.
+There were probably too many people to interview.

 However, the exercise therapy side has been exploited and sold to the masses, creating the idea that if one feels any sensation when practicing asana, it’s “wrong”.
 If an injury occurs while practicing asana, you’re an “ego-maniac” and you must not understand the first thing about “ahimsa”.
 Such stories go around.
 At the end of the day, it is a spiritual path that uses a physical practice (body), and has a side benefit of being therapeutic.

-Well… um… it’s kind of an intensely physical activity, so the likelihood of physical yoga injuries tends to go up if you’re doing intensely physical things, whether it’s yoga or not.
+Well… um… it’s kind of an intensely physical activity.
+And, the likelihood of physical yoga injuries tends to go up if you’re doing intensely physical things, whether it’s yoga or not.

 I really enjoyed the teacher’s remedy for people getting injured… make the class ridiculously hard!
 Really?
-I guess I understand his intention, to get people to take responsibility for their own actions in their practice.
+I guess I understand his intention to get people to take responsibility for their own actions in their practice.
 This was another observation I made.
 All of the injuries were a result of the person doing the asana.
 Yet the person is never blamed, only the asana, and in this case, yoga in general is blamed as the culprit.
-Not the individual’s physical history, their age, weight, general health.
+Not the individual’s physical history, their age, the other activities they do, or their general health.
 None of that is ever mentioned to put the individual and their injury in perspective relative to the asana that is blamed for their injury.

 The truth is that the asana, the method, and the system, are completely neutral.
-It is us who color all of these things with our understandings, misunderstandings, physical limitations, attitude etc. The asana doesn’t exist until WE do it.
-WE are ultimately responsible for what we choose to do with our body.
+It is us who color all of these things with our understandings, misunderstandings, physical limitations, attitudes etc. The asana doesn’t exist until we do it.
+We are ultimately responsible for what we choose to do with our body.

-I think students often do WANT too much too quickly.
+I think students often want too much too quickly.
 This is an important part of why people are getting injured practicing yoga.
-Not to mention that there are just simply more people doing yoga!
+That’s not to mention that there are just simply more people doing yoga!
 The other part is that it is also the responsibility of the teacher to teach students according to their individuality and lifestyle and to stop people from doing things that they and their body are not ready to do safely.

 If you want to know how to do asana, and yoga in general, as safely as possible, then maybe this list will help.

-First, as the scriptures say… find the most qualified teacher in your area.
-This is not necessarily the one who can do the most tricks, sound the most spiritual, or be the most popular one on youtube.
-Although they might be good teachers also.
+- First, as the scriptures say, find the most qualified teacher in your area.
+This is not necessarily the one who can do the most tricks, sound the most spiritual, or be the most popular one on YouTube.
+Although they might also be good teachers.